Source code for spb.interactive.panel

 from spb.utils import _validate_kwargs

-from spb.interactive import _tuple_to_dict, IPlot, _aggregate_parameters
+from spb.interactive import _tuple_to_dict, IPlot

 from spb.interactive.bootstrap_spb import SymPyBootstrapTemplate